very-amused/argon2-wasm/docs/README.md

     method: Argon2.Methods.LoadArgon2,
     params: {
       wasmRoot: '/argon2',
-      simd: true /* The worker will test for SIMD support by validating {wasmRoot}/simd-test.wasm, and load argon2-simd.wasm if possible */
+      simd: true, /* The worker will test SIMD support by validating {wasmRoot}/simd-test.wasm, and load a build with SIMD instructions if possible */
-    }
+      pthread: false /* The worker will test shared memory support, and load a build with pthread/multithreading instructions if possible */ }
   })
   if (message.code !== 0) {